exasol/power-apps-connector/doc/user_guide/user_guide.md

-Let's play/start our application and test!
+Let's play/start our application and test it out:

 ![image-20211123111742997](user_guide.assets/image-20211123111742997.png)

-As you can see we succesfully added our actor to the database and see it being included in our data table by our refresh.
+As you can see we succesfully added an actor to the database.

 ### In conclusion